secuxtech/secux-paymentkit-sample-for-springtrees-android/README.md

 # <img src="icon.png" width="30">  SecuXPaymentKitSample
-The secux-paymentkit-sample-for-springtrees-ios is a sample APP for showing how to scan the QRCode from P22 and confirm the promotion to the P22 device via secux-paymentkit-v2.
+The secux-paymentkit-sample-for-springtrees-ios is a sample APP for showing how to scan the QRCode from P22 and confirm the promotion / payment / refill to the P22 device via secux-paymentkit-v2.

-<a href="https://maochuns.github.io/SecuXPaymentKitDemoAPP.apk">APK download</a>
+<a href="https://drive.google.com/file/d/1FiqRCfRcBMM6X8PpmdtaFKu86qj87UjK/view?usp=sharing">APK download</a>

 # secux-paymentkit-v2